tripack45/VG101_SU16-15/RC Manualscript/rc4.md

 ### Clion
 ![code::blocks](clion.png)

 It's my personal favourite.
-It'a commercial software from a company called JetBrains.
+It's a commercial software from a company called JetBrains.
- Students with SJTU email-address can apply for a free liscense easily.
+ Students with SJTU email-address can apply for a free license easily.

 It is arguably the most powerful IDE at this time.
 Unlike many other IDEs, it actually tries to understand your code, other then seeing them as texts.

 Here is its [Official Website](https://www.jetbrains.com/clion/).
-After installing the sofware you will need to inform it where your "gcc" is.
+After installing the software you will need tell it where your "gcc" is.
-You will need to regester for your JetBrains Account also on the official website for the free lisence.
+You will need to register for your JetBrains Account also on the official website for the free license.

 Note that this IDE also works for Linux and Mac.